2021 Recharter documents are available at https://drive.google.com/drive/folders/1-PLil8wtXg36FID4bYJs-2EhOKn7RnM-

-A listing of current Prince William District Merit Badge Counselors is only available to specific leaders in each unit who are directly involved in the advancement and merit badge process.
+A listing of current Prince William District Merit Badge Counselors is available here.
+Note that this list is only available to leaders in each unit who are directly involved in the advancement and merit badge process.
 The list is not made available to parents and scouts or all leaders.
-Distribution is limited per section 22.214.171.124 of the 2019 Guide to Advancement to ensure Scouts work with their unit leaders to obtain counselors and are not directly contacting them on their own.
+Distribution is limited per section 188.8.131.52 of the 2019 Guide to Advancement to ensure Scouts work with their unit leaders to obtain counselors and are not directly contacting them on their own.

 The Process to become a Merit Badge Counselor

 To become a merit badge counselor, you must